Brazil holds historic election with Lula against Bolsonaro

 On Saturday, Bolsonaro shared social media posts by right-leaning foreign politicians, including former U.S. President Donald Trump, who called on Brazilians to vote for him.
 Israel’s former Prime Minister Benjamin Netanyahu expressed gratitude for stronger bilateral relations and Hungarian Prime Minister Viktor Orbán also praised him.

-After voting Sunday morning, wearing a T-shirt with the green and yellow of Brazil’s flag, Bolsonaro told journalists that “clean elections must be respected” and that the first round would be decisive.
+After voting Sunday morning, Bolsonaro told journalists that “clean elections must be respected” and that the first round would be decisive.
 Asked if he would respect results, he gave a thumbs up and walked away.

 Because the vote is conducted electronically, preliminary results are usually out within minutes, with the final result available a few hours later.
 This year, all polls will close at 5 p.m.
 Brasilia time (4 p.m.
 EDT; 2000 GMT).

+Leda Wasem, 68, had no doubt Bolsonaro will not just be reelected, but win outright in the first round.
+Wearing a jersey of the national soccer squad at a polling place in downtown Curitiba, the real estate agent said an eventual da Silva victory could have only one explanation: fraud.

+“I wouldn’t believe it.
+Where I work, where I go every day, I don’t see a single person who supports Lula,” she said.

 Savarese reported from Sao Bernardo do Campo.
-AP writer Daniel Politi reported from Curitiba.
+AP writers Daniel Politi and Carla Bridi reported from Curitiba and Brasilia.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.